Brooks laces up for a net-zero carbon emissions future

 As we create new gear and run our global business, we also want to minimize our impact on the planet — so we are limiting our reliance on non-renewable resources through more sustainable materialization and reduced waste.

 Protecting the planet we run on is a marathon, not a sprint.
-Below are some steps we are taking to achieve net-zero carbon emissions by 2040.
+Below are some steps we are taking to achieve net-zero GHG emissions by 2040.

 Some recycled plastics that already exist can be re-used for materials in the uppers of footwear, instead of creating new plastics.